 Using Software Applications to Generate 3D Models from Images

-As technology keeps advancing, so does the graphic design and modelling community.
+As technology keeps advancing, so does the graphic design and modeling community.
 Now, these advancements have led to the creation of applications that can be used to develop 3D models.
-These applications work like 3D scanners but they work their magic on digital images not actual physical objects.
+These applications work like 3D scanners but they work their magic on digital images, not actual physical objects.

-With a software application that generates 3D models, all you are required to do is find the digital image you would like a 3D model of and upload it into the apps interface to produce the 3D model.
-There are no technical skills needed to generate 3D models using the app therefore simplifying your task of getting one.
+With a software application that generates 3D models, all you are required to do is find the digital image you would like a 3D model and upload it into the app’s interface to produce the 3D model.
+There are no technical skills needed to generate 3D models using the app, therefore, simplifying your task of getting one.
 Lastly, a couple of these applications are free and some examples will be provided below.

-- Autodesk 123D Catch: from the creator of AutoCAD and the Inventor, comes this application that allows its users simply capture digital images in other to regenerate 3D Models.
+- Tinkercad: from the creator of AutoCAD and the Inventor, comes this application that allows its users to simply capture digital images in other to regenerate 3D Models.